 Have you detoxed your laundry room yet?
-If not, you better get moving because the chemicals in conventional laundry products have been linked to a variety of diseases ranging from allergies to cancer!
-For all my DIY peeps out there, making your homemade laundry detergent is the way go and I have a super easy (and effective!) recipe below.
+If not, you better get moving because the chemicals in conventional laundry products have been linked to various diseases ranging from allergies to cancer!
+For all my DIY peeps out there, making your homemade laundry detergent is the way to go, and I have a super easy (and effective!) recipe below.

 Laundry Chemicals are the Worst!